mohammad-firmansyah/toasify/README.md

 ToastManager.showInfo(
     message = "Hello, Jetpack Compose! 🚀")

-// before using Toastmanager you must put toast container at outer of your component layer setContent{
+// before using Toastmanager, ensure the ToastContainer is added to the parent component

+setContent{
     ....